istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 {{< /tabset >}}

-1. If you installed  Istio using `Tiller`, uninstall with these commands:
+* If you installed Istio using Helm and Tiller, uninstall with these commands:

     {{< text bash >}}
     $ helm delete --purge istio